qsliu2017/gitlab-runner/docs/install/kubernetes.md

 systems that are not resolveable through the DNS service provided by the cluster or host system.
 Kubernetes provides a mechanism for adding [`/etc/hosts` entries](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/) to a pod using HostAliases.
-The GitLab Runner Helm chart supports this mechanism to add entries to /etc/hosts on the runner pod itself.
+The GitLab Runner Helm chart supports adding entries to `/etc/hosts` on the Runner pod itself this way:

 ```yaml
 ## list of hosts and IPs that will be injected into the pod's hosts file